🌟Happy #teasertuesday 🌟

 I'll save us now.

-"Wrap us in your shadows," I hastily whisper as the voices grow louder.
+"Wrap us in your shadows," I hastily whisper as

 "But it's daylight."